steinJacob/Rockr/docs/featuredocumentation.md

 Takes (isMenuVisible : useState), (menuLinks : String[]), and (menuNames : String[]) props.
 - Requires declaration of boolean useState variable for isMenuVisile prop.
 - Requires declaration of parallel lists (menuLinks and menuNames), where each link is the same index as the name of the link.
 Will create a button with the    menuNames text that redirects to corresponding menuLinks link

+### Geolocation.js
+Returns the longitude and latitude of the local server on the Profile Page.

 </blockquote>